Fence Installation Cost

 To reiterate a point we've already covered:

-The most affordable (and popular) are wooden fences like the lap panel (i.e. waney edge) and closeboard (i.e. featherboard).
+The most affordable (and popular) are timber fences such as the wooden lap panel (i.e. waney edge) and closeboard (i.e. featherboard).

-The average cost of fencing per panel (6ft) for either of these styles is between £40 and £50.
+The cost of fencing per panel (6ft) for either of these styles is usually between £40 and £50 depending on the supplier.

 But let's dive in a bit more: